|

 Evaluation of forecast optimality in economics and finance has almost

-very misleading as a benchmark for an optimal forecast.
+misleading as a benchmark for an optimal forecast.
 Our theoretical results

-suggest that many of the conclusions in the empirical literature concerning
+suggest that many of the conclusions in the empirical literature concerning suboptimality of forecasts could be premature.
+We extend

-optimal forecast should have to a more general setting than previously
+the properties that an optimal forecast should have to a more general setting

-but restrictions can be imposed on the data generating process, and introduce a
+function is unknown but restrictions can be imposed on the data generating

-change of measure, following which the optimum forecast errors for general loss
+process, and introduce a change of measure, following which the optimum

-functions have the same properties as optimum errors under MSE loss.
+forecast errors for general loss functions have the same properties as optimum

 Keywords: forecast evaluation,